SilverDragon135/Neo-Alias/README.md

 -   neo-gui from nel or other app to invoke script, which support sub inner arrays in parameters
 -   In gateway/na.py set sub_nas to True.

+If you like this, you can support this project:
+Donations: ARSforLjf3753vR6N3c5Dx4XtMCpq53YVS